-Apple cider vinegar, thanks to its included acetic acid, has been used as a wound disinfectant and local antiseptic for thousands of years.
-Numerous studies comparing acetic acid to common household antiseptics have verified that vinegar can successfully kill an impressive variety of bacteria.
+Apple cider vinegar has been used as a wound disinfectant and local antiseptic for thousands of years.
+This is due to its acetic acid.
+Numerous studies comparing acetic acid to common household antiseptics were performed.
+In conclusion, they verified vinegar can successfully kill an impressive variety of bacteria.

 Promotes Scalp Health